-For purposes of determining approval of the Merger Proposal to be presented at the Special Meeting, abstentions will be treated as present and entitled to vote and will, therefore, have the same legal effect as a vote "Against" a matter presented at the Special Meeting.
+For purposes of determining approval of the Merger Proposal to be presented at the Special Meeting, abstentions will be treated as present and entitled to vote but will not be counted as a vote cast.
 Broker Non-Votes will be treated as not present and not entitled to vote at the Special Meeting.